Flexible Instructional Days

-A FID is a program available to public school entities to be used as an alternate approach to delivering instruction if a circumstance arises that prevents instruction in customary manner.
+A Flexible Instructional Day (FID) is a program available to public school entities to be used as an alternate approach to delivering instruction if a circumstance arises that prevents instruction in a customary manner.

 Background and Eligibility

-A public school entity electing to institute a FID program must develop a FID program that meets the assurances outlined in the application.
+A public school entity electing to institute a FID program must develop a program that meets the assurances outlined in the application.
 The FID application must be approved by the public school entity's governing body prior to acceptance by the Pennsylvania Department of Education (PDE).
+To date, 384 public school entities have implemented FID programs.

-Public school entities applying for a FID program beginning in the 2020-21 school year: For public school entities wishing to implement a FID program beginning in the 2020-21 school year: Applications and all required documentation must be submitted by Sept.
-1, 2020.
-PDE will notify the public school entity whether its application meets the requirements of section 1506 of the School Code, 24 P.S. § 15-1506, and is therefore accepted, no later than Nov.
-1, 2020.
-If accepted, the public school entity may implement a FID program for the 2020-21 school year and two subsequent years.
-A FID program cannot be instituted during the 2020-21 school year or in subsequent school years, prior to PDE accepting the public school entity's FID program application.
+PDE will notify the public school entity whether its application has been accepted or denied by August 1, 2021.
+If accepted, the public school entity may implement a FID program for the following school year and two subsequent years.
+A FID program cannot be implemented during the 2021-22 school year or in any subsequent school years if the public school entity does not have an accepted FID program application.

 If accepted by PDE, the FID program is in place for a three-year period and may be renewed thereafter.

-Pursuant to section 1506 of the School Code, 24 P.S. §15-1506, PDE shall conduct an annual study on the efficacy of FIDs.
-A survey will be sent on or before April 30 of each year to each public school entity with an accepted application.
+Pursuant to Section 1506 of the School Code (24 P.S. §15-1506(e)), PDE shall conduct an annual survey on the efficacy of FIDs.
+A survey will be sent on or before April 30 of each year to each public school entity that has an accepted FID application.
 Each public school entity shall return the survey to PDE by June 30 of the same year.
-The survey results will be used to track FID day usage, gauge overall effectiveness, and gather insights on implementing a program.
+The survey results will be used to track FID usage, gauge overall effectiveness, and gather insights on implementing a program.

 For additional information, all public school and nonpublic school entities should email PDE's School Services Office: firstname.lastname@example.org.